Supporting Development & Success

-The Counseling and Disabilities Office at TLU supports development and success of students by providing services in an atmosphere of respect and confidentiality.
+The Counseling and Disabilities Office at TLU supports students by providing services in an atmosphere of respect and confidentiality.
 We are committed to providing reasonable and appropriate accommodations to eligible students.
 We value the diversity of our student body and the worth and dignity of each individual and collaborate with faculty and staff to increase the level of awareness of disabilities in the university community.

 In accordance with the terms of the Americans with Disabilities Act of 1990 (ADA), Texas Lutheran University provides reasonable accommodations for students with physical/medical, learning disabilities and/or mental health diagnoses.
 A request for reasonable academic and housing accommodations should be initiated in the Disabilities Service Office, Meadows Center Suite, in the Alumni Student Center.
 It is the right and responsibility of the student to request accommodations with the ADA Coordinator and to provide professional documentation of the disability.
 Documentation requirements vary by disability and verification of disability forms are available online via the student portal under the Student Life tab.
 A student who requests disability accommodations will be scheduled for a meeting with the ADA Coordinator to discuss disability documentation and eligibility for accommodations.

 Faculty, staff or student questions or concerns regarding accommodations should be directed to the ADA Coordinator.

 Additional assistance may be available from the Texas Department of Assistive and Rehabilitative Services (DARS), 312 S. Saunders Street, Seguin, Texas 78155.

 For application, accommodations forms, and appeals procedures visit MyTLU (login required).